 To be included in Scrapbook, photos should be submitted to the Class Notes editor with sufficient information for a caption.
 PCM endeavors to print as many alumni photos as space permits (up to one full page).
 Photos are selected for inclusion based upon photographic quality and intrinsic interest to our readers.
 Final selection of photos for this department is at the discretion of the editor.

 PCM publishes full death notices of current and former trustees and faculty, active staff members, and alumni with a significant national reputation.
 The length of full death notices is normally limited to no more than 750 words.
 The magazine usually does not print cause of death.
-Death notices of all other alumni are edited for length at the discretion of the Class Notes editor, generally no more than 150 words, and may include a limited list of survivors.
+Death notices of all other alumni and for staff who served at least 20 years are edited for length at the discretion of the Class Notes editor, generally no more than 150 words, and may include a limited list of survivors.
 The magazine will not publish a death notice without confirmation of the death from a family member or official source.

 PCM accepts and publishes no advertisements.

 Through fact-checking and proofing, the editorial staff of PCM endeavors to avoid publishing erroneous information.
 However, when an error in PCM is discovered, the editor will decide whether it is of sufficient import as to require a published correction.
-Corrections, when appropriate, will usually be printed in the Bulletin Board section of Alumni Voices.
+Corrections, when appropriate, will usually be printed in the Letter Box section.
 Errors in Class Notes will be corrected in subsequent Notes columns.